14 October, 2021

 Courses in the MHA are taught by groundbreaking researchers and experienced professionals in both healthcare and management.
 Faculty members at the UCLA Fielding School participate in global efforts to improve the well-being of communities and lead research centers dedicated to pioneering work in public health.
 UCLA ranks No. 1 among public universities according to U.S. News & World Report.

-Fill out the fields below to download a program brochure and request more information about the online Master of Healthcare Administration from the UCLA Fielding School of Public Health.
+Fill out the fields to download a program brochure and request more information about the online Master of Healthcare Administration from the UCLA Fielding School of Public Health.
 You can also contact a program representative with your questions by calling toll-free at (877) 819-5033.